Showing posts with label Stuka Ace. Show all posts

 Voss reported the contact to his fighter escorts, who tucked in tight like protective mothers, embarrassed to have let the MiG slip through.
 Voss knew it wouldn't happen again.

-Voss recognised the airfield immediately when it came into view.
-It looked like additional fuel bowsers had been brought in amongst the burnt out aircraft and service vehicles.
-Visibility was better but residual fires still put smoke into the air, but Voss and his team kew this target and went directly into the attack.
+Voss recognised the airfield immediately when it came into view for the second time that day.
+New fuel bowsers had been brought in amongst the burnt out aircraft and service vehicles.
+Visibility was better, though residual fires still put smoke into the air, and Voss and his team went directly into the attack.
 Their dives were good and their hits accurate, none more than White 10.
 Despite their inexperience, and the wing damage and stress from the MiG encounter earlier, Jenster was showing he wasn't a pilot to be written off easily.

 The trip home was quiet, anti-climatic.
 A curious I-16 tried to close them from the south and was chased down angrily by the Me 109s.
 Voss smiled, then sighed, knowing that another mission awaited them after they landed.
 He hoped there would be time for lunch before the next sortie.